-So what is a more comprehensive, a more inclusive definition of Multiple Sclerosis?
-What part does MS play in the lives of those who live with it?
-Is MS the tragic ending of the play of life or is MS a key protagonist for a great shift in one’s life’s perspective own involvement in their individual, unique play of life?
+If your MS where like a Broadway play, we might ask – What part does MS play in your life?
+Is MS the tragic ending of the play of your life or is MS a key protagonist for a great shift in your perspective to create a more unique life?
+Let’s dig further.

-Definition of Multiple Sclerosis
+Multiple Sclerosis Definition

 An Expanded Definition of the Symptoms of MS

 Each symptom holds information on the internal forces battling within you, causing your MS. The type of battle within depending on the symptoms experienced.

 Were your first symptoms visions problems?
 If it was, could this lack of clear vision be showing you a conflict over what you are seeing and what you want to see?
 An unwillingness to look closely at things and situations, or having double standards with oneself and others?

 Do you experience a significant slowing down of your stride and an inconsistent gait that seems to be getting worse?
 Seen as a verb, the symptom is literally putting the brakes on (slowing you down) until you finally come to a complete stop.
 Could you have gone too far off track from your dreams, desires, and true self?
 Did you take too much on, kept saying yes when you wanted to say no or didn’t say anything accepting the pressures until there was no turning back?
 Did you push and push until a part of you said “no!”?

 One group of symptoms you might experience is characterized by a loss of control, especially in the form of incontinence and involuntary spasms.
 Thus, taken metaphorically, could it be an invitation to let go of trying to control and plan everything?
 Of the drive for perfectionism and doing your best in everything?
 All of these a strategy to find a little more peace inside?